fmind/fmind-ai-assistant/files/linkedin.md

 - Period: September 2022 - Present
 - Location: Luxembourg (Hybrid)
 - Tasks:
+    - Identify key AI/ML tools and best practices for the organization in the AI Tech Office group.
-    - Design and implement Decathlon's MLOps platform on top of Databricks and AWS cloud services.
+    - Design and implement MLOps & LLMOps platform on top of Databricks, AWS, and GCP cloud.
     - Create code templates and documentations to embed best practices into development processes.
     - Provide solutions and guidelines to steer the adoption of AI/ML Monitoring/Observability principles.
     - Animate Decathlon's MLOps Community through discussions, resources sharing, and maturity matrix.